Processing math: 100%

 # Your parsed arguments are here

-The first argument is always a JSON string representing mfc.sh run's internal state.
+The --mfc argument is a JSON string representing mfc.sh run's internal state, passed in when MFC runs your input file.
 It contains all the runtime information you might want from the build/run system.
-We hide it from the help menu with help=argparse.SUPPRESS since it is not meant to be passed in by users.
-You can add as many additional positional arguments as you may need.
+You can add as many additional arguments and options as you may need.

 To run such a case, use the following format:

-For example, to run the 3D_weak_scaling case with gbpp=2:
+For example, to run the scaling case in "weak-scaling" mode:

 Parameters